Rapier (missile): Combat history

+Post-war claims credited T Battery with 14 confirmed kills and between four and six probable's.

-Early post-war reports were favourable, indicating 14 kills and 6 probables.
-Later analysis was less rosy, indicating as few as four enemy aircraft were downed.
-Only one Argentine aircraft, a Dagger A of FAA Grupo 6, can be confirmed as a Rapier kill, when Lt Bernhardt's aircraft was destroyed on 29 May 1982.
-The pilot was killed.
-The other three, an A-4B Skyhawk of FAA Grupo 5 on 23 May and two A-4C Skyhawk of FAA Grupo 4 on 24 May and 25 May 1982, were subjected to the full force of the San Carlos Air Defences, with claims going to Sea Wolf, Sea Cat, Blowpipe and small arms, as well as T Battery.
+In reality only one aircraft, a Dagger A of FAA Grupo 6, shot down on 29 May, can be definitively attributed to a Rapier missile.
+The remaining three; an A-4B Skyhawk of FAA Grupo 5 on 23 May, and two A-4C Skyhawks of FAA Grupo 4 on 24 May and 25 May, were engaged by the full range of San Carlos air defences.
+Responsibility for those kills has been variously attributed to the Sea Wolf, Sea Cat, Blowpipe and small arms, as well as T Battery.

-The official history of the war states "Within the total, only five Argentine aircraft might have been shot down by Rapier, and, as originally noted by Ethell and Price, only one of these was certain, with two probables and two possibles.
-Similar discrepancies arose over other weapons systems, notably Blowpipe (one confirmed against nine claimed and two probables) and Sea Cat (zero to one against eight claimed and two probables).
-This confirmation that MoD had exaggerated, however unwittingly, the capabilities of Rapier was deemed to be political, as it was observed that if this assessment became widely known it 'could have serious adverse effects on sales' prospects for Rapier, which was a staple revenue-earner for BAe's Dynamic Group."
+Similar discrepancies were observed with other weapon systems, notably the Blowpipe missile, which achieved one confirmed kill against nine claimed, and the Sea Cat missile, with between zero and one confirmed kill against eight claimed and two probable kills.
+The Ministry of Defence was later found to have overstated the capabilities of the Rapier missile system, albeit perhaps unintentionally.
+This assessment was politically sensitive, as public acknowledgment of Rapier’s limitations risked damaging sales prospects for the system, which was a key revenue generator for British Aerospace’s Dynamic Group.

 The main problems were a lack of range, and the decision to omit a proximity fuze, an attribute which required the operator to strike the target aircraft directly with the missile.
 Rapier also suffered from problems with the IFF system and suffered from interference with Royal Navy radar.

 Rapiers were used during the 2012 Summer Olympics to provide air-defence security for the games.
 Rapier systems were placed at four sites: (Blackheath Common; William Girling Reservoir in Enfield; Oxleas Meadow, Shooter's Hill; and Barn Hill in Epping Forest), with Starstreak missiles at two other sites.